yiisoft/yii2/docs/guide/apps-advanced.md

 frontend and backend are both web applications and both contain `web` directory.
 That's the webroot you should point your webserver to.

+Each application has its own namespace and alias corresponding to its name.
+Same applies to common directory.

 Configuration and environments
 ------------------------------

+There are multiple problems with straightforward approach to configuration:

+- Each team member has its own configuration options.
+Commiting such config will affect other team members.
+- Production database password and API keys should not end up in repository.
+- There are multiple servers: development, testing, production.
+Each should have its own configuration.
+- Defining all configuration options for each case is very repetitive and takes too much time to maintain.

+In order to solve these issues Yii introduces environments concept that is very simple.
+Each environment is represented by a set of files under `environments` directory. `init` command is used to switch between these.
+What is really does is just copying everything from environment directory over the root directory where all applications are.

+Typically environment contains application bootstrap files such as `index.php` and config files postfixed with `-local.php`.
+These are added to `.gitignore` and never added to source code repository.

+In order to avoid duplication configurations are overrding each other.
+For example, frontend reads configuration in the following order:

+- `frontend/config/main.php`
+- `frontend/config/main-local.php`

+Parameters are read in the following order:

+- `common/config/params.php`
+- `common/config/params-local.php`
+- `frontend/config/params.php`
+- `frontend/config/params-local.php`

+The later config file overrides the former.

+Another difference is that most application component configurations are moved to params.
+Since params are read from `common` as well it allows you to specify database connection in one file and it will be then used for all applications.

 Configuring Composer
 --------------------